SmokinCaterpillar/pypet/doc/source/introduction.rst

 Basic workflow is summarized in the image you can find below.
 Usually you use an :class:`~pypet.environment.Environment` for handling the execution and running of your simulation.
-As in the example code snippet in the next subsection the environment will provide a :class:`~pypet.trajectory.Trajectory` container for you to fill in your parameters.
+As in the example code snippet in the next subsection, the environment will provide a :class:`~pypet.trajectory.Trajectory` container for you to fill in your parameters.
 During the execution of your simulation with individual parameter combinations a so called :class:`~pypet.trajectory.SingleRun` container (a reduced version of the